 St. Michael’s Emergency Rooms Care Diagnostic Labratory

-St. Michael’s Emergency Rooms’ emergency medical care services have a complete, on-site diagnostic laboratory department, staffed 24 hours each day with specialists trained in lab work.
+St. Michael’s Emergency Rooms have a complete, on-site diagnostic laboratory department, staffed 24 hours each day with specialists trained in lab.

-St. Michael’s offers a range of tests for its patients.
+St. Michael’s offers an array of emergent lab testing for our patients.
 Below is a list of some of the tests our emergency clinic offers, and information about each test.
+Most of our lab tests results are known within 15 minutes.

 St. Michael’s Emergency Rooms offers: